Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 ---
 title: 'In the age of AI, develop evergreen skills'
-description: 'It is feared that AI might replace a lot of the work that humans do.
+description: 'Many people fear AI might replace human jobs.
 Is it possible to make yourself irreplaceable in this time?'
 pubDate: 'Apr 02 2025'
 heroImage: '/blog-cover-1.jpeg'
 ---